savenkovao/nodejs-starter/README.md

 ### Running project

-* `docker-compose up` for deploy application in production mode
+* `docker-compose up` for deploy application in production mode.
-* `docker-compose -if docker-compose.yml -f docker-compose.dev.yml up` for deploy application in development mode which supports hor reload
+* `docker-compose -if docker-compose.yml -f docker-compose.dev.yml up` for deploy application in development mode which supports hot reload.

 That's it 🚀